Arm-Examples/AVH-VSI/README.md

 ### Change the Arm Tool Variant

-In order to build applications for Corstone-310 (https://developer.arm.com/Processors/Corstone-310), you need to use the `ult` tool variant.
+In order to build applications for [Arm Corstone-310](https://developer.arm.com/Processors/Corstone-310), you need to use the `ult` tool variant.
 This is not necessary for Corstone-300 applications.

 Change the tool variant by setting the following environment variable on the cloud or local build environment: